Working with Terrain

 1/9 arc-second (approx. 3 meters) *In Limited Areas

-Rasters are digital aerial photographs, imagery from satellites, digital pictures, or even scanned maps.
+Terrain Data Files are often represented as rasters, which are digital images such as aerial photographs, satellite imagery, or scanned maps.
 Geographic information systems (GIS) data is commonly stored in a raster format to encode geographic data as the pixel values.
 Rasters are well suited for representing data that changes continuously across a surface, such as with topography.
-The raster data below displays elevation using blue to show lower elevation and green, yellow, and red shading to show higher elevations.
+The following raster data displays elevation using blue to show lower elevation and green, yellow, and red shading to show higher elevations.

 Raster Data for Mount Rushmore